CluedIn-io/CluedIn.Documentation/_docs/40-Governance/Subject-Access-Requests/Subject Access Requests.md

 It is at this point that you will notice two filters.
 The first is to include results from External Data Sources (where they have not merged with internal records) and Shadow Entities (where we only have unidentified references to people e.g. Name).
 You might find that during this process you will need to merge records manually.

 After you have chosen your subject, you will click Next, which will start to generate the report.
 You may find that this report can take multiple minutes to generate.
-The more data you have assocaited with a person, the more time it will typically take.
+The more data you have associated with a person, the more time it will typically take.
 You do not need to stay on this report generation page for it to continue its work, you can continue on generating other reports or using CluedIn for other reasons.

 After the report generation has finished, you will have the opportunity to review and edit the report before moving onto the next step.
 This gives you time to exclude parts of the report that you deem not necessary to share with the subject.